Raymix: Early life and artistry

 Edmundo Gómez Moreno was born on 17 February 1991, in San José El Vidrio, a community located in Nicolás Romero, State of Mexico.
 Multiple members of his family are musicians, including his grandfather, his cousin, and his father, the latter a grupero musician.
 As a child, Gómez learned to play the keyboard, and his father taught him Los Tigres del Norte songs.
 He also learned to sing and to play the drum kit, guitar, and organ at church.

 On his 18th birthday, Gómez received a MIDI controller, which he used to begin composing trance music.
 Between 2011 and 2012, he joined two other Mexican musicians to form the electronic music project Light & Wave.
 Their song "Feeling the City" was featured in two episodes of Armin van Buuren's radio show A State of Trance.

 Around this time, Gómez was studying aerospace engineering at the Instituto Politécnico Nacional, in Mexico City, specializing in space systems.
 In 2013, he participated in a NASA education internship, where he contributed to the development of an educational satellite.
 During his time at NASA, he listened to cumbia music and, in 2014, he composed "Oye Mujer".
 According to Gómez, Alberto Pedraza (composer of "Guaracha sabrosona") lent him his loudspeakers, and with two cellphones and 3,000 pesos he recorded a music video for the song.
-In 2015, Gómez was unable to secure a job in the US despite his academic academic credentials.
+In 2015, Gómez was unable to secure a job in the US despite his academic credentials.

 Raymix defines his music style as a mixture of electronic music subgenres, such as trance, house, chill-out, and ambient, a fusion he refers to as "electrocumbia".
 His stage name is a combination of a nickname, "Ray", and "Mix", reflecting his interest in electronic music; the name was coined by a friend during their time in college.
 Raymix is also nicknamed "El Rey de la Electrocumbia" (Spanish for "The King of Electrocumbia").